jquery/learn.jquery.com/page/javascript-101/operators.md

 ```

 ```
-// Coercing a string to act as a number: var foo = 1;
+// Coercing a string to act as a number. var foo = 1;
 var bar = "2";

 console.log( foo + Number(bar) ); // 3
 ```

-The Number constructor, when called as a function (as in the above example), will have the effect of casting its argument into a number.
+The `Number` constructor, when called as a function (as in the above example), will have the effect of casting its argument into a number.
 The unary plus operator also does the same thing:

 ```
-// Forcing a string to act as a number (using the unary plus operator): console.log( foo + +bar ); // 3
+// Forcing a string to act as a number (using the unary plus operator). console.log( foo + +bar ); // 3
 ```

 ## Logical Operators

-Logical operators allow evaluation of a series of operands using AND ( `&&` ) and OR ( `||` ) operations.
+Logical operators allow evaluation of a series of operands using AND (`&&`) and OR (`||`) operations.

 ```
-// Logical AND and OR operators var foo = 1;
+// Logical AND and OR operators

+var foo = 1;
 var bar = 0;
 var baz = 2;